-The biggest problem with power wheelchairs and carpet is that the wheels with track in rain, snow, mud, sand, and
+The biggest problem with power wheelchairs and carpet is that the wheels track in rain, snow, mud, sand, and

 plain old dirt.
 A simple floor mat at the door is worthless.
 It takes a long carpet runner to even begin to dry

 the wheels, and they will still carry stuff in the treads.
 There are a few wheelchair tire cleaning devices for

 friend with a towel and possibly a brush.
 And not visiting people with white carpet!